vardaanrkumar/Fount-Schools/README.md

- 🎓 Fount AI – Student Helping AI
+ Fount AI

 Fount AI is a smart AI assistant designed to help students study faster and learn better.
 It can help with homework, explanations, notes, and study support.

-## Pictures
-Contact on phone number given further in the readme file for photos and videos
+The word 'Fount" stands for Fountain of knowledge , signifying growth

 ## Live Demo
 https://fountschools.netlify.app/